-4.1.5 Choke Control: (All units except Kohler EFI) Located on right fuel tank.
+- 4.1.5 Choke Control: Located at lower center on the console (right side of ignition switch).
 Choke is used to aid in starting a cold engine.
-Moving the choke lever forward will put the choke in the "ON" position and moving the choke lever to the rear will put the choke in the "OFF" position.
-DO NOT run a warm engine with choke in the "ON" position.

-4.1.6 Throttle Control: Located on right fuel tank.
+The choke control is pulled out to put the choke in the "ON" position and pushed in to put the choke control in the "OFF" position.
+DO NOT run a warm engine with choke in the "ON" position. - 4.1.6 Throttle Control: Located on console just right of center.
 Throttle is used to control engine speed.
-Moving throttle lever forward will increase engine speed and moving throttle lever to the rear will decrease engine speed.

-4.1.7 Brake Lever: Located on left side of unit, just to the front of the console.
+Moving throttle lever forward will increase engine speed and moving throttle lever to the rear will decrease engine speed. - 4.1.7 Brake Lever: Located on left side of unit, just to the front of the console.
 The brake lever engages a parking brake on the drive wheels.